mui/mui-x/docs/data/charts/lines/lines.md

 You can handle lines with missing data or data starting at different points by providing `null` values.

+By default, the tooltip does not show series if they have no value.
+To override this behavior, use the `valueFormatter` to return a string if the value is `null` or `undefined`.
+It can be an empty string.

 {{"demo": "DifferentLength.js"}}

 ## Styling